e2xperimental/how-to-tech/_posts/add-usmobile-international.md

 ## Once you arrive at your destination
 1. Go to Settings > Network & Internet
-2. Click on SIMs
+2. Tap on SIMs
-3. Select the eSIM you added
+3. Select your international eSIM line
-4. Turn on your eSIM line and it will activate automatically.
+4. Turn on your eSIM line and it will activate automatically
+5. Turn on Data Roaming.
+6. Then tap on Access Point Names
+7. Select Internet and update the APN field with *internet*

 This can take up to five minutes. if you experience longer wait times or other issues, please refer to their [troubleshooting guide]().